paypronl/paypro-ruby-v1/README.md

 $ gem install paypro
 ```

-if you'd rather install PayPro using `bundler` you can put this in your Gemfile:
+if you'd rather install the PayPro client using `bundler` you can put this in your Gemfile:

 ```ruby
 source 'https://rubygems.org'